Jellybean Tetra (Ladigesia roloffi)

 |GH||1 - 12|

-Natural Habitat of the Jellybean Tetra
+Photos of the Jellybean Tetra

 The Jelly Bean Tetra originates from Liberia, Ivory Coast, Ghana, and Kasewe in the Gbangbaia basin and Sewa River in Sierra Leone in Africa.
 They inhabit small streams and rivers with decomposing wood and vegetation, which stains the water brown from the release of tannins and is somewhat acidic.